 West Vancouver, BC, Canada, V7V 4S4

-If you do send supporting documents via mail, please include the Incident Report Reference Number on all documents to ensure the documents are attached to the correct report.
+If you do send supporting documents via mail, please include the Case ID Number on all documents to ensure the documents are attached to the correct report.

 Unfortunately there is no way to check the status of your report if you lost your login and/or password.
 As part of our process to protect your identity, we do not provide a retrieval process for lost logins or passwords.
-If you recorded the Report Reference Number (your login ID) you can make a new report and refer to this Reference Number.
+If you recorded the Case ID Number, you can make a new report and refer to this Reference Number.

 Before you attach a document, it’s a good idea to review it for personal and hidden information, and decide what is appropriate to include.
-You may want to remove some information from the document from the document file properties before submitting the document.
+You may want to remove some information from your file via document file properties before uploading your document as an attachment.

 To remove personal information from file properties: